phillvancejr/BrainF/README.md

     -c              Compile to executable via TCC for Mac or Linux -mac            Compile to executable via Yasm for x64 Mac
 ```
+The `bf` executable requires the `backends` folder to be next to it

 ![](bf_demo.gif)